stouffer/EvoGeoModules/manuscript/manuscript.md

 Ecological interactions introduce selective pressures on the species involved.
-At large organisational scales, this results in taxonomic boundaries delineating groups of interacting species [@eklof], invariant structures in some ecological communities [@nuismer,@jordano], and conservatism of both the distribution of community modules [@stouffer1] and the role of species occupy within them [@stouffer2].
-Although the evolutionary dynamics for a pair of interacting species has been well described [@thompson], attempts to understand how these mechanisms cascade up to generate species diversity observed in large ecological networks have been unconclusive [@hembry;@yoder], despite the well known effect of antagonistic coevolution on genomic diversification [@vogwill?].
-The scales at which these diversities happen are hard to reconcile: coevolution is expressed within patches connected by gene-flow [@brockhurst;@nuismer;@benkman], whereas the species diversity of complex networks is typically observed at spatial scales matching the species distribution [@havens;@basc09a].
+At large organisational scales, this results in taxonomic boundaries delineating groups of interacting species [@eklo11], invariant structures in some ecological communities [@nuis13,@jord03], and conservatism of both the distribution of community modules [@stou05] and the role of species occupy within them [@stou12].
+Although the evolutionary dynamics for a pair of interacting species has been well described [@thompson], attempts to understand how these mechanisms cascade up to generate species diversity observed in large ecological networks have been unconclusive [@hemb14;@yode10], despite the well known effect of antagonistic coevolution on genomic diversification [@pate10;@buck06].
+The scales at which these diversities happen are hard to
+reconcile: coevolution is expressed within patches connected by gene-flow [@brockhurst;@nuismer;@benkman], whereas the species diversity of complex networks is typically observed at spatial scales matching the species distribution [@havens;@basc09a].
 Because these scales differ by orders of magnitude, one must question the relevance of previous calls to scale the theory on coevolution up to multi-species systems covering large spatial extents [@urban].

 Network-based approaches [@proulx;@dunne], on the other hand, were designed to study and describe species-rich systems.
 Previous empirical findings revealed the impact of evolutionary dynamics on overal network structure in food webs [@ekloff;@stouffer;@otherpeople], pollination networks [@chamberlain;@vamosi], and host-parasite networks [@desdevises;@hafner;@krasnov].
 Both micro [@poisot;@buckling;@jordano] and macro [@roopnarine;@dunne] evolutionary dynamics have been measured or modelled in species-rich communities, but there is no understanding of how, or even of whether, local/micro-evoluationary and regional/macro-evolutionary feedback into one another.
 Another layer of complexity is that ecological networks are known to vary in their structure over time and space [@refs]: the same two species will not interact in a consistent way locally, either because of local environmental contingencies, by chance, or because their phenologies do not positively covary in space [@devictor].
 As a consequence, *locally*, the evolutionary signal on network structure is expected to be burried under much ecological noise, and the effect of coevolution can only be inferred *regionally*.

-We use data on ectoparasites of rodents from Western to Eastern Europe [@ref].
-The local observations on 51 localities are aggregated into a regional metanetwork as per @poisotXX.
+We use data on ectoparasites of rodents from Western to Eastern Europe [@kras12b].
+The local observations on 51 localities are aggregated into a regional metanetwork [@pois12c].
 The two phylogenetic trees have been rendered ultrametric.
-We use *PACO* [@balb; @doi] to measure the congruence between trees knowing the matrix of interaction. *PACO* yields a network-level significance value for the likelihood that hosts and parasites have coevolved.
+We use *PACO* [@balb13] to measure the congruence between trees knowing the matrix of interaction. *PACO* yields a network-level significance value for the likelihood that hosts and parasites have coevolved.
 For each local network, we measure the strength of coevolution using (i) only local observations and (ii) all possible interactions between local species (as known from the regional aggregation of all local networks). **Explain -- species sorting vs interaction sorting**.
 More informations about the networks are given in *Suppl.
 Mat.
 1*.
-At the regional scale, coevolutionary signal is extremely strong ($p \leq 10^{-4}$), as shown by previous studies [@ref].
+At the regional scale, coevolutionary signal is extremely strong ($p \leq 10^{-4}$), as shown by previous studies [@kras12a].
 Most local networks, on the other hand, show very little evidence of phylogenetic congruence.
 Out of 51 local networks, 35 show no signal of coevolution, 11 show coevolution when using the regional interactions, and 12 show coevolution using the local interactions (see *Supp.
 Mat.
 XX* for associated tests). **Figure?**.

-This shows that @price macro-evolutionary processes (such as co-diversification) have consequences at the macro-ecological level, but may not be detected at finer spatial scales due to a stronger effect of ecological processes locally. **Transition into hyp 2**.
+This suggests that macro-evolutionary processes (such as co-diversification) have consequences at the macro-ecological level [@pric03], but may not be detected at finer spatial scales due to a stronger effect of ecological processes locally. **Transition into hyp 2**.

 # Point 1 -- Strong hypothesis that macro-evolutionary processes have macro-ecological consequences